National Taiwan University: Imperial University (1928–1945)

 During the Japanese rule of Taiwan (1895–1945), the Empire of Japan established the modern Taiwanese education system by installing educational institutions that used Western-style academic systems.
 Den Kenjirō, the Governor-General of Taiwan, proposed the establishment of a university in Taiwan in 1922 and Japanese prime minister Tanaka Giichi presented a bill titled "Establishment of the Taiwan Imperial University" to the Cabinet of Japan on February 25, 1928.
 It was planned to be located on the grounds of the Taihoku Senior School of Agriculture and Forestry in Taihoku Prefecture.

 On March 16, 1928, National Taiwan University was founded as "Taihoku Imperial University" (台北帝国大学; 臺北帝國大學 (Táiběi dìguó dàxué)), the seventh of the Japanese Empire's Imperial Universities.
 It was Taiwan's first and only university and primarily served to promote Japanese culture, assimilate the local population, and direct students to professions useful to colonial expansion.
 The first freshman class was inaugurated on April 30, 1928, with classes beginning on May 5.
 Of the 1931 graduating class, 41 students were Japanese and five were Taiwanese.
 (Note: The five Taiwanese graduates were: Seth Mackay Ko (History), De-Jyun Jhong (Politics), Ching-chung Hsu (Agriculture), Sing-wun Liu (Agriculture), and Yu-ze Cai (Agriculture).)

 The first faculties founded at Taihoku Imperial University were the Faculty of Literature and Politics and the Faculty of Science and Agriculture, totalling 59 students.
 Subsequently, the Faculty of Medicine was established in 1935 and the Faculty of Engineering was established in 1943.
 The Faculty of Science and Agriculture was divided in 1943 as two separate colleges: the Faculty of Science and the Faculty of Agriculture.
 Because the university was considered a part of expanding the Japanese colonial empire in the Pacific Ocean, it was supported by multiple Japanese scholars and received government research grants for funding policy programs.
 Taiwanese students could not compete with Japanese students since the university prioritized Japanese enrollment.
 From 1928 to 1943, the university's student body was approximately 80 percent Japanese and 20 percent Taiwanese.
-Of its more than 300 faculty members in 1940, all but one professorship was held by Japanese scholars.
+Of its more than 300 faculty members in 1940, all professorships but one were held by Japanese scholars.